Dumb Type

 Dumb Type is an artist collective based in Kyoto, Japan founded in 1984.

 Dumb Type is a group of creative art forms that express the new and daily life of the twentieth century modern and technological world of Japan.
 During the 1980s Dumb Type created their first show representing the idea of how technology is arising a dark matter through people's daily lives.
 Members are trained in varied disciplines, including visual arts, theatre, dance, architecture, music composition and computer programming.
 Their work ranges across such diverse media as art exhibitions, performances, audiovisuals and publications.

 Dumb Type is known for portraying a dark, cynical, and humorous world in which technology is a way of life.
 In a 1990 interview in High Performance, the late Teiji Furuhashi, one of Dumb Type's co-founders, described their work as political in nature: "Something Japanese theater never does.
 Japanese audiences don't want to see that.
 They want to avoid it.
 They just want entertainment.
 Yes, I think we should always have a political view.
 We should represent that this is Japan."
-Notable in a country plagued by political apathy, the group has played the unpopular role of HIV/AIDS activist, organizing symposia and other events, motivated in part by the fact that Furuhashi died of AIDS in 1995.
+Notable in a country plagued by political apathy, the group has played the unpopular role of HIV/AIDS activist, organizing symposia and other events, motivated in part by the fact that Furuhashi died of HIV complications in 1995.

-Dumb Type's name was influenced by the English words "mute" or "stupid".
+Dumb Type's name connotes both stupidity and the feeling of being overwhelmed into submission by society.
 The founding leader of the group Furuhashi, suggested that the name "Dumb Type" expressed an idea of the reality that Japan has become because its technology and the attraction to the media.
 The society around Japan became very superficial and everyone was aware of the media around them but felt overwhelmed with all the information given to them.
 This inspired the artistic performances expressing their feelings about it.